John Gillen (American football): St. Louis Cardinals

-Gillen was drafted by the St. Louis Cardinals in the fifth round of the 1981 NFL Draft, with the 116th pick overall.
+Gillen was selected by the St. Louis Cardinals in the fifth round of the 1981 NFL draft, with the 116th pick overall.
 During the 1981 season, Gillen played in all 16 games.

 He was injured before the 1982 season and was placed on injured reserve in September 1982.
 By December, he was able to play again, and appeared in the team's last four regular season games as well as their first and only playoff game, a 41–16 loss to the Green Bay Packers.

 New England Patriots

 Gillen played eight games with the New England Patriots in 1983.
 His last appearance in an NFL game was a November 20, 1983 home game against the Cleveland Browns, in which the Patriots were shut out 30–0.

 Chicago Blitz

 In 1984, Gillen headed to the United States Football League, where he played the rest of his professional career.
 He joined the Chicago Blitz that year, where he played middle linebacker and was used once on a kickoff return for 11 yards.